 Photo: Archive The Northrop F-5 Enthusiast

 Modification of the remaining Northrop F-5E/F was also foreseen; negotiations were held with IAI of Israel around 1996 without follow up.
 Ugrading with RWR, improved radar (probably an FIAR Grifo F/X Plus), navigation, heads-up display and several other equipment was anyhow carried out, though there is no official information, possibly prototype conversion by SOGERMA and other conversions at Casablanca; both original Moroccan and some former USAF obtained these modifications.
-Elettronica ELT/555 active Electronic Countermeasures (ECM) pods were purchased in Italy; additionally Northrop Grumman Litenining designator pods have been purchased.
+Elettronica ELT/555 active Electronic Countermeasures (ECM) pods were purchased in Italy, HOTAS system were installed, together with an HUD; additionally Northrop Grumman Litenining designator pods have been purchased.
 All this gave an enormous improvement over the original Northrop F-5E/F-5Fs; new local designation seems to be F-5E III.

 Northrop F-5E 91940 equipped with Elettronica ELT/555 ECM pod photographed in flight.